viraptor/reverse-interview/README.md

 - What's the office layout? (open plan / cubicles / offices)
 - Is there a support / marketing / other call-heavy team close to my new team?

+# Catch all

+- What's the best and what's the worst aspect of working in this role / team / company?

 # Other resources

 - Find more inspiration for questions in the [Joel Test](https://www.joelonsoftware.com/2000/08/09/the-joel-test-12-steps-to-better-code/)